Why are some footballers vaccine hesitant & what happens next?

 "It's obviously annoying that I've caught it twice but I haven't been vaccinated," he said.
 "Further down the line I could change my mind and want to do it."

-His Republic of Ireland manager Stephen Kelly said: "There are a lot of myths and a lot of issues around virility that people are concerned about and other issues, and I do think it is complex.
+His Republic of Ireland manager Stephen Kenny said: "There are a lot of myths and a lot of issues around virility that people are concerned about and other issues, and I do think it is complex.
 I am not a medical expert, but I do trust the experts and I do think it is better to be double-vaccinated."

 Leeds United and Northern Ireland midfielder Stuart Dallas, who is double vaccinated, said nobody "can be forced into doing anything", but that he chose to get the vaccine "to get back to normality as soon as I could".